WesleyBH/CS-50/README.md

-# CS-50
-Exercices from course CS-50 by Harvard
+# CS50 - Introduction to Computer Science by **Harvard**
+## An entry-level course taught by *David J. Malan*

+Here are my exercises and projects for the CS50 course.